rendoir/feup-lbaw/README.md

 # GROUP1763
  ### Theme: 5.
 Collaborative Q&A
- It is intended to develop an information system with a web interface to manage a community of collaborative questions and answers.
-Any registered user can submit questions or answers.
-The questions and answers can be voted on by the rest of the community.
-It is also possible to associate brief comments to the questions or the answers.
-Each user has an associated score that is calculated considering the votes on its questions and answers.
+SegFault is an online discussion forum, for professionals developers and novices alike, where users can easily share expertise on all programming related topics.

+Users can post detailed questions on the site, associating each question with a given set of categories.
+Additionally, users can answer questions on the site, as well as commenting other questions or answers.
+In order to keep the community self-moderated, users can also upvote/downvote questions/answers/comments, as well as reporting inappropriate messages.

+Each user has an associated reputation, calculated by considering the votes on its questions and answers.
+Users trusted by the community (measured by their reputation points) automatically gain the moderator status, gaining owner-like permissions over all messages (delete and edit other's messages, appropriately marked).
+The website also provides advanced search options, with fuzzy matching against the question's title and content, as well as filtering search queries by categories.

  ### Developers:
   * André Cruz [@AndreFCruz](https://github.com/AndreFCruz) - up201503776@fe.up.pt